Like all eCommerce retailers in the current climate, the home and living industry is facing an uncertain period.

 Behavioural Overlays can be employed to achieve a variety of strategic goals, whether that be increasing email subscriber databases, minimising bounce rates or increasing average order value.

 Let’s say a user has added a light fitting to their basket but, after having second thoughts, attempts to close the web page and abandon their order.
 Exit intent technology can recognise these cursor movements and trigger an Overlay offering a 5% discount on their order, which may be just the incentive they need to persuade them to purchase.

 Complementing the use of Overlays to navigate customers through their on-site shopping journey, Email Retargeting continues the journey of customer personalisation off-site to re-engage shoppers and effectively recover lost sales.

 If a user has already visited a website, spent time browsing its catalogue of products and chosen to provide their email address, it is safe to assume they are interested in your products, and so are key to increasing your conversion rate.

 Delivering relevant content that is specific to their position in the sales funnel straight to their inbox can reignite their initial interest in your products, providing the encouragement needed to convert a window shopper into a customer.

 Generally being a large investment, customers take a bigger risk when buying home and living online.
 Technology is offering retailers the ability to increase customer confidence in their products, providing an exceptional customer shopping experience and driving online sales.

 We’re here to support you and your business through this challenging time.
-Contact one of our consultants at [email protected] or call 0204 505 9040 for more information.
+Book a demo or call 0204 505 9040 for more information.